Sugimuralab/ImageBasedParameterInferenceForEpithelialMechanics/README.md

 See Ogita et al. 2022[1] for details.

-The script for Bayesian force inference is [here] (https://github.com/IshiharaLab/BayesianForceInference).
+The script for Bayesian force inference can be found [here](https://github.com/IshiharaLab/BayesianForceInference).

 ## Requirement